it's miles the calculation of the combined extent occupied via undertaking wires, grounding wires, and other components in an electrical software box.

 Where

-If you are using an electrical box with internal clamps, then:
+if you are the usage of an electrical container with inner clamps, then:

 \(\ A_c=\ 1\)